 So how do you reduce cellulite once it’s staring back at you in the mirror?
 And if you’ve not seen any orange peel dimples on your thighs so far, how can you go about keeping them at bay?

-If you’re wondering how to get rid of cellulite, I’m here to tell you that it’s not impossible, and thankfully, it’s not even about expensive lotions and potions.
+If you’re wondering how to cure cellulite naturally, I’m here to tell you that it’s not impossible, and thankfully, it’s not even about expensive lotions and potions.

-There are a few simple ways you can get reduce it, and what’s more – you can kick them off today!
+There are a few simple natural cellulite remedies, and what’s more – you can kick them off today!

 If you go to the beach and look around you won’t find even one woman over 16 who doesn’t have cellulite.
 No matter how thin or even toned we are, we still can have cellulite.
 This has nothing to do with being thin.
 Nothing to do with toxins either.
 It has to do with hormones, aging, fat, and maybe some inflammation.